dbryan0516/goodreads-import/README.md

 ## How it works

-The script reads a CSV file exported from GoodReads, filters for the books marked as "To Read", and prepares them for import into LazyLibrarian.
+The script reads a CSV file exported from GoodReads, filters for the books marked as "To Read", and sends them for import into LazyLibrarian.
+If a "To Read" book is already in LazyLibrarian and marked as "Skipped", this script will mark it as "Wanted".
+After it has finished processing the file, it will send a forceBookSearch command to LL, making it start searching for all books marked "Wanted" immediately.

+LazyLibrarian defaults newly added books through the API as "Skipped".
+You can change this to "Wanted" in the settings.

 The CSV file should be in the following format (Standard GoodReads Export as of 9/16/2024):